Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/qrdqn.rst

 Results
 -------

-Result on Atari environments (10M steps, Pong and Breakout) and classic control tasks on using 3 and 5 seeds.
+Result on Atari environments (10M steps, Pong and Breakout) and classic control tasks using 3 and 5 seeds.

 The complete learning curves are available in the `associated PR <https://github.com/Stable-Baselines-Team/stable-baselines3-contrib/pull/13>`_.